Giovanna Antonelli: 2000–2006: Laços de Família, O Clone and Da Cor do Pecado

+In 2005-2006, after the great success of the soap operas O Clone and Da Cor do Pecado, she was invited again by Glória Perez and João Emanuel Carneiro to play the main protagonist of the soap operas América and Cobras & Lagartos, but she refused the invitations for different reasons and she was replaced by Deborah Secco and Mariana Ximenes.

 2007–2010: Sete Pecados, Três Irmãs and Viver a Vida

 In 2007, Antonelli returned to TV as Delzuite, the protagonist of the first part of the miniseries, Amazônia, de Galvez a Chico Mendes, by Glória Perez.
 In the same year, he was the protagonist in the telenovela Sete Pecados (2007) by Walcyr Carrasco, where her character Clarice lives a love triangle with Dante (Reynaldo Gianecchini) and Beatriz Priscila Fantin).
 She also appeared in the long film Caixa Dois, directed by Bruno Barreto, in the role of a secretary to a powerful banker..
 Her performance was criticized and her role considered "the weak point of the plot".

-In 2008, Giovanna showed her comic side, interpreting the clumsy Alma Jequitibá, one of the protagonists in the telenovela Três Irmãs, by Antonio Calmon.
+In 2008, she was invited to play the protagonist Joana in the soap opera Beleza Pura by Andréa Maltarolli but she declined the invitation and was replaced by Regiane Alves.
+Giovanna showed her comic side, interpreting the clumsy Alma Jequitibá, one of the protagonists in the telenovela Três Irmãs, by Antonio Calmon.
 A physician Obstetrician & gynecologist, Alma is divided between two loves: the character of Bruno Garcia and the character of Rodrigo Hilbert.
 She gained prominence as Dora in Viver a Vida (2009).
 In the movies, she filmed The Heartbreaker, a co-production between Brazil and the United States, directed by Roberto Carminati.
 The film was shot in Florianópolis, Santa Catarina and Boston, and was released two years after its completion, on February 14, 2012.

 In 2009, Antonelli returned to theaters, in the film Budapest, directed by Walter Carvalho, based on the book by Chico Buarque.
 In the film, Antonelli appears naked for the first time in the movies as an egocentric television news anchor.

 Still in 2009, she played the role of Dora in the telenovela Viver a Vida by Manoel Carlos marking her return after almost 10 years.
 In the plot, Antonelli plays Dora, a humble girl who goes to Búzios to fine a new life and escape her ex-husband who is a bandit and the father of her daughter, Rafaela (Klara Castanho).
 There she meets Marcos (José Mayer), with whom she begins a romance, and meets the Argentine Maradona (Mario José Paz).
 In the course of the plot, Dora becomes pregnant and does not know which man is the father.
 Her role was well received by critics.
 Also in 2010, the actress played Chico Xavier's stepdaughter in the adaptation of the work by Chico Xavier, in the film of the same name.